pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

   - `[ProviderResourceId <String>]`: For Microsoft 365 groups, this is set to a well-known name for the resource (e.g. Yammer.FeedURL etc.).
 Not nullable.
 Read-only.
   - `[Uri <String>]`: URL of the published resource.
 Not nullable.
 Read-only.

 HOMEREALMDISCOVERYPOLICIES <IMicrosoftGraphHomeRealmDiscoveryPolicy[]>: The homeRealmDiscoveryPolicies assigned to this service principal.
+Supports $expand.
   - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Id <String>]`: Read-only.
     - `[DeletedDateTime <DateTime?>]`: